 Can I install AdBlock on my company's or organization's computers?

 Yes!
 You're welcome to install AdBlock for your business or organization.
 Options are available for both Chrome and Edge.
-At this time we don't have an option for upgrading to Premium.
-We plan to offer this as an option in the future.
+At this time we don't have an option for upgrading to Premium in a large-scale deployment.
+We hope to offer this as an option in the future.

 If you are using Chrome, install AdBlock for Chrome on your users' computers via group policy.
 See Google's group policy help for more information.